 \subsubsection{Discussion}

-The terminator mode is a priori easier to optimize: the baseline agent was originally optimized for normal mode, a priori leaving a greater gap of potential improvement by AfterLearnER for this transfer learning.
+The terminator mode is a priori easier to optimize: the baseline agent was originally optimized for normal mode, a priori leaving a more significant gap of potential improvement by AfterLearnER for this transfer learning.

 In terminator mode, the best results are obtained by methods based on DiscreteOnePlusOne.
-Therefore, we only used this optimization algorithm for the normal mode, and improve over the baseline in all cases.
+Therefore, we only used this optimization algorithm for the normal mode, and we can observe an improvement over the baseline in all cases.
 The validation score for TBPSA is the lowest: this is because TBPSA~\cite{vasilfoga} explores widely and tries to learn from samples far away from the current optimum (as recommended in~\cite{mlis}).
-Its performance in test is nonetheless among the top 4.
+Its performance in the test is nonetheless among the top 4.